Article Availability

 PABLO_04 Product launch (e.g. for steering before go live)

-Up to five offer blockers can be submitted per request.
+Up to five pause blockers can be submitted per request.
 Please see the API overview for rate limiting information and the API specification for detailed information about the request and response bodies.

 Request Body